-Many of the changes to members' privacy disclosures in 2018 were the result of members responding to action items and feedback provided by NAI staff, or members proactively disclosing a new product or technology.
-The 2018 compliance team relied on the Privacy Disclosures Scanner to focus more specifically on verifying that changes discussed with evaluated member companies were incorporated in their privacy disclosures.
+Many of the changes to members' privacy disclosures in 2019 were the result of members responding to action items and feedback provided by NAI staff, or members proactively disclosing a new product or technology.

-In 2018, the NAI Privacy Disclosures Scanner captured over 2300 snapshots of privacy policies, monitoring over 340 pages.
+In 2019, the NAI Privacy Disclosures Scanner captured over four thousand snapshots of privacy policies, monitoring several hundred pages.